What is Comparative Advantage Formula?

 The number of yards of cloth manufactured will be -9*300

 So the net result for the output for these goods for these two countries will be higher production of wine by (-3010+3150) = 140 bottles of wine and (3850-2700) = 1150 yards of cloth.

 Example # 2

-Oil producing countries like countries which are part of OPEC has a comparative advantage for producing a lot of chemicals.
-As a lot of chemicals are by-products of crude oil for which they have huge reserves.
-So a country which is producing crude has a comparative advantage over a country which is not producing crude in terms of manufacturing chemicals.
+Oil-producing countries like countries that are part of OPEC have a comparative advantage for producing a lot of chemicals.
+Many chemicals are by-products of crude oil for which they have huge reserves.
+So a country that is producing crude has a comparative advantage over a country that is not producing crude in terms of manufacturing chemicals.

 Example # 3

 A country like India has a huge comparative advantage compared to the western country in terms of the outsourcing industries.
-Since India has a huge population of young educated English speaking population, this acts as an advantage to provide scale and price competitiveness which results in a lot of work being outsourced in India.
+Since India has a huge population of young educated English-speaking people, this acts as an advantage to provide scale and price competitiveness, resulting in a lot of work being outsourced in India.

 Relevance and Use of Comparative Advantage Formula

 This has been a guide to Comparative Advantage Formula.
-Here we discuss how to calculate comparative advantage using its formula along with examples and downloadable excel template.
+Here we discuss how to calculate comparative advantage using its formula and examples and a downloadable excel template.
 You can learn more about financing from the following articles –